 What is Epstein-Barr Virus (EBV)?

-Epstein Barr is one of the herpes viruses (HHV-4) and one of the most common viruses on earth.
+Epstein Barr is one of the herpes virus family (HHV-4) and one of the most common viruses on earth.
 Most initial infections, known as glandular fever (or mononucleosis depending where you are in the world), are asymptomatic in the developed world.
+It is particularly prevalent among young adults and often diagnosed through specific blood tests.
 30-50% of immune competent adolescents will display symptoms though.
 It’s the second most common cause of visits to the doctor by college students.
 After this initial phase it lives dormant in our bodies, and for some, it can reactivate.

 About 90-95% of the population carries antibodies to it but most don’t have symptoms or reinfections.
 For those that do, however, it can mean serious health issues that can affect their whole life.

 Glandular fever, or the acute phase of EBV, also known as the ‘kissing disease” is mainly spread through saliva.
 It can also be spread through other bodily fluids like blood and semen, but this is less likely.
 Many people aren’t even aware they’ve had glandular fever or that they carry the virus but on testing they have antibodies and these people can also reactivate.

 Identifying Primary EBV Infection: Understanding Blood Test Results

 A primary infection of Epstein-Barr Virus (EBV) is typically indicated when specific antibodies are present in blood tests.
 The presence of anti-Viral Capsid Antigen IgM antibodies, without the antibody to EBNA (Epstein-Barr Nuclear Antigen), suggests an initial infection.
 Additionally, a primary EBV infection can be inferred from a high or increasing level of anti-VCA IgG and the absence of the EBNA antibody after about four weeks of illness symptoms.
 These test results help healthcare providers diagnose a primary EBV infection.